Tinkerforge/doc/en/source/Hardware/Bricklets/Energy_Monitor.rst

 --------------------------------------

 .. warning::

- Never you should work at current-carring parts!
-Remove mains connection before!
+ Never work on live mains electrical wiring.
+Remove the mains connection before you cut the wire or add the current transformer or similar!

 As an example we want to monitor the power of a small electric heater.